dzbeck/multiscanner/docs/arch.md

 ![architecture2](img/arch2.png "MultiScanner Workflow")

 1. The user submits a sample file through the Web UI (or REST API).
-1. The Web UI (or REST API):
+1. The Web UI (or REST API): &nbsp;
   a.
-Stores the file in the distributed file system (GlusterFS)
+Stores the file in the distributed file system (GlusterFS)   &nbsp;
-  1. Places the task on the task queue (Celery)
+  b.
+Places the task on the task queue (Celery) &nbsp;
-  1. Adds an entry to the task management database (PostgreSQL)
+  c.
+Adds an entry to the task management database (PostgreSQL)  &nbsp;
-1. A worker node: &nbsp;
+1. A worker node:&nbsp;
   a\.
 Pulls the task from the Celery task queue
   b\. &nbsp; Retrieves the corresponding sample file from the GlusterFS via its SHA256 value
   c\. &nbsp; Analyses the file